Raythonic/watiba/README.md

 by the host name from the _hosts_ list and *not* from the commands recieving the piped output.

 If any command fails, a WTChainException is raised.

+_Note_: _The piping feature is experimental as of this release, and a better design will eventually supercede it._

 Examples:
 ```